All Episodes

 The layoffs and so forth.

-I mean, it's th this they can have an attitudinal effect up there.
+I mean, that can have an attitudinal effect up there.

-If it what General Motors ought if I have the solution for General Motors, and that is just lay off the retirees.
+What General Motors, I have the solution for General Motors, and that is just lay off the retirees.

-If you just if you just lay off the retirees, the company be in much better shape.
+If you just lay off the retirees, the company would be in much better shape.

-Having more fun than a human being should be allowed to have El Rushbone again.
+Okay, we're back having more fun than a human being should be allowed to have El Rushbaugh.

 Telephone numbers 800-282-2882.

-Uh he said the president put a tax bill through that supported capital formation and risk taking.
+He said the president put a tax bill through that supported capital formation and risk-taking.

-We created two million jobs a year after the 9-11 attacks.
+We created 2 million jobs a year after the 9-11 attacks.

 That's remarkable.